-Native to Australia, New Zealand.
+Native to Australia and New Zealand.
 Called tea tree because Captain Cook brewed a tea from the leaves and gave it to his crew as a scurvy preventive.
-Substantial and useful plants year round; soft and casual looking (never rigid or formal).
+Substantial and useful plants year-round; soft and casual looking (never rigid or formal).
 Most make a display of five-petaled single flowers (somewhat like tiny wild roses) along stems among the small leaves.
 Petals surround a hard central cone or cup that matures to a woody seed capsule that hangs on for a long time after the petals drop.
-Flowers typically white, pink, or red.Leptospermum laevigatum
+Flowers are typically white, pink, or red.Leptospermum laevigatum

-Large shrub or small tree 10 to 30 ft. high and wide, with oval or teardrop-shaped, dull green to gray-green leaves to 1 in. long.
+Large shrub or small tree to 10–30 ft. high and wide, with oval or teardrop-shaped, dull green to gray-green leaves to 1 in. long.
 Blooms in spring, bearing white flowers to 1/2 in. across.
-Solitary plants allowed to grow to full size develop picturesque character, with shaggy, gray-brown, muscular-looking trunks that twist and curve gracefully, reach 2 ft. across at base.
-Handsome branches range out from trunk and carry canopies of finely textured foliage; some weeping branches hang down from the foliage canopies.
-To make a windbreak, screen, or clipped hedge, set the plants 3 to 6 ft. apart, depending on ultimate size of selection.
+Solitary plants allowed to grow to full size develop picturesque character, with shaggy, gray-brown, muscular-looking trunks that twist and curve gracefully amd reach 2 ft. across at the base.
+Handsome branches range out from the trunk and carry canopies of finely textured foliage; some weeping branches hang down from the foliage canopies.
+To make a windbreak, screen, or clipped hedge, set the plants 3–6 ft. apart, depending on the ultimate size of the selection.

-Basic species is rarely seen, but its many varieties are valuable garden plants, most growing from 2 to 10 ft. tall and wide.
-Not as bold in form or as serviceable in hedges and screens as Leptospermum laevigatum, but its half-inch flowers are showier: single or double, in white, pink, or red, profuse in spring and summer.
-Branches densely set with needlelike green leaves, 1/4 to 1/2 in. long.
+The basic species is rarely seen, but its many varieties are valuable garden plants, most growing from 2–10 ft. tall and wide.
+Not as bold in form or as serviceable in hedges and screens as L. laevigatum, but its half-inch flowers are showier: single or double, in white, pink, or red, profuse in spring and summer.
+Branches are densely set with needlelike green leaves, 1/4–1/2 in. long.
 Good in containers.